MicrosoftDocs/Viva/Teams-insights/viva-insights-reflect.md

    ![Reflect icons](images/reflect-icons.png)

-2. Select an emoji.
+2. Select the emoji that best represents how you're currently feeling.
 The card gives you feedback to acknowledge your choice.

    ![Feedback page](images/reflect-history.png)